skierpage/hydrogen_ladder_svg/README.md

 that when rolled over fills in the appropriate rects

 TODO: note Terms & Conditions on last slide #11.
+	>>>>
+	The Clean Hydrogen Ladder is the copyright of Michael Liebreich/Liebreich Associates Limited.
+We are releasing these charts (but not any accompanying article or presentation) under the terms of a Creative Commons Attribution 3.0 Unported License (CC-BY 3.0), which means that you are free to reproduce, use or modify these charts.
+If you make modifications, you must indicate which part or parts you have changed, not pass off the resulting ladder as the work of Michael Liebreich/Liebreich Associates Limited.
+Please include a credit on each page or image in the following format (including the links):
+		Source: Michael Liebreich/Liebreich Associates, Clean Hydrogen Ladder, Version 4.1, 2021.
+Concept credit: Adrian Hiel, Energy Cities.
+As modified by skierpage.
+CC-BY 3.0
+	<<<<

+TODO: need to add a LICENSE with CC-BY 3.0 (different because it's not my copyright?)
 TODO: Need to change T&C text in SVG to add "as modified by skierpage."

 TODO: need to embed Arial (? or rely on fc-match).
 Supposedly https://vecta.io/nano will do this, according to their own https://vecta.io/blog/how-to-use-fonts-in-svg .
 Or could try to do it ourselves , see https://lvngd.com/blog/how-embed-google-font-svg/